-These kinds of assignments show that you’re able to consult primary sources (old newspapers) and analyze them according to our readings and discussions.
-We’ll use the Chronicling America project from the Library of Congress.
+These short essays show that you’re able to consult primary sources to understand food-related ads from the late 19th and early 20th centuries and analyze them according to our readings and discussions.

-Go to the Chronicling America Advanced Search Page, and search for food related words in newspapers from New Mexico from between 1880 and 1920 (you can choose the range of years; a narrower range means more similar ads; a broader range means more diverse kinds of ads.
-Choose what seems more interesting to you).
-You need to select New Mexico from the list on the left, and manually enter a date range.
+Go to the Chronicling America Advanced Search Page, and search for food related words in newspapers some state (your choice!) for some range of years between 1890 and 1910 (the period we’ve been talking about most recently).
+You can choose the range of years: a narrower range means more similar ads; a broader range means more diverse ads.
+Choose what seems more interesting to you.
+You need to select a state from the list on the left, and manually enter a date range.

 Keep in mind that maybe not all of these will be relevant to your ads/articles):

 Revisions are hard!
 But they are the only way to make your writing shine.

 It is always worthwhile to talk about these things in class; don’t hesitate to ask.
 Email is OK, too, especially for quick questions.